+A. Level I action requested (check all that apply):

+Level I proposals include campus initiatives typically characterized by (a) minimal costs; (b) clear adherence to approved campus mission; and (c) the absence of significant programmatic impact on other institutions within the Montana University System and Community Colleges.

+1. Re-titling existing majors, minors, options and certificates; (e.g. from B.S. in Mechanized Agriculture to B.S. in Agricultural Operations Technology);

-Com missione er of High er Education by means of a memo to the Deputy Commissioner. typ an oically cha d (c) the a on requested (check all that apply): Aracterized by (a) minimal costs; (b) clear adherence to approved campus mission Absence of significant programmatic impact on other institutions within the Montana Bystem and Community Colleges.
-1. 2.
-Re-titling existing majors, minors, options and certificates; (e.g. from B.S. in Mechanized Agriculture to B.S. in Agricultural Operations Technology); Eliminating existing majors, minors, options and certificates via a Program 3.
-Termination Checklist; Adding new minors or certificates where there is a major; 4.
-5. Adding new minors or certificates where there is an option in a major; Departmental mergers and name changes; 6.
-Program revisions; and $\bowtie$ 7.
-Distance delivery of previously authorized degree programs. chi ite or ief acadei ms for inc designee Level II documentation: With Level II documentation circulated to all campus mic officers in advance, the Commissioner or designee may propose additional clusion in the Level I process.
-For these items to move forward, the Commissioner must reach consensus with the chief academic officers.
-When consensus is not be Commissioner or designee will move the item to the Level II review process.
-1. 2.
-Options within an existing major or degree; Eliminating organizational units within larger institutions such as departments, divisions and colleges or schools with the exception of the five Colleges of 3.
-Technology where changes require Board action; Consolidating existing programs and/or degrees.
-Sc do pu reg pro ience Deg cumentat blic secto gular Boa ovision wi Certificate or A.A.S. degree programs: Certificate or Associate of Applied gree Programs may be submitted as Level I proposals, with memo and backup ion, when they are offered in cooperation with and/or at the request of private or r partners and the decision point to offer the program is not consistent with the rd of Regents program approval process.
-Level I approval for programs under this II be limited to two years.
-Continuation of a program beyond the two years will normal program approval process as Level II Proposals.
+1. Re-titling existing majors, minors, options and certificates; (e.g. from B.S. i Mechanized Agriculture to B.S. in Agricultural Operations Technology); 2.
+Eliminating existing majors, minors, options and certificates via a Program Termination Checklist; Termination Checkist, 3.
+Adding new minors or certificates where there is a major; 4.
+Adding new minors or certificates where there is an option in a major; 5.
+Departmental mergers and name changes; 6.
+Program revisions; and $\boxtimes$ 7.
+Distance delivery of previously authorized degree programs.

+B. Level I with Level II documentation: With Level II documentation circulated to all campus chief academic officers in advance, the Commissioner or designee may propose additional items for inclusion in the Level I process.
+For these items to move forward, the Commissioner or designee must reach consensus with the chief academic officers.
+When consensus is not achieved, the Commissioner or designee will move the item to the Level II review process.

+1. Options within an existing major or degree; 2.
+Eliminating organizational units within larger institutions such as departments divisions and colleges or schools with the exception of the five Colleges of Technology where changes require Board action; □ 3.
+Consolidating existing programs and/or degrees.

+C. Temporary Certificate or A.A.S. degree programs: Certificate or Associate of Applied Science Degree Programs may be submitted as Level I proposals, with memo and backup documentation, when they are offered in cooperation with and/or at the request of private or public sector partners and the decision point to offer the program is not consistent with the regular Board of Regents program approval process.
+Level I approval for programs under this provision will be limited to two years.
+Continuation of a program beyond the two years will require the normal program approval process as Level II Proposals.